PeterTh/uibk_cpp_lab/assignment/README.md

 But it must contain a bullet list of goals (with points to score) at the bottom which can be checked / evaluated.
 You can also adjust one of the provided specifications.

-You are allowed to work in teams, yet the team size has to correspond to the amount of work (features) of the topic.
+You are allowed to work in teams, and the team size has to correspond to the amount of work (features and their complexity) of the topic.
 For the provided specifications the recommended team size is 3.

 You are allowed to use: